 When Tandem Solutions launched our LongitudinaLearningTM practice a dozen or so years ago, we borrowed heavily from adult learning theory, which has been documenting and researching the way adults learn for at least 50 years.

-Specifically, we applied the 70:20:10 approach to learning and development.
+Specifically, we applied the 70:20:10 approach to the corporate learning process.
 The 70:20:10 theory suggests that the way adults learn is:

 - 70% from their experience on the job